 Prenuptial agreements are written specifically to govern the division of property, payment of alimony and settlement of other financial issues should the couple ever divorce.
 The terms of a prenup generally will be honored during equitable distribution unless found to unconscionable or the result of deceit or undue influence.
 I can advise you whether the validity of your existing prenuptial agreement could be challenged during your divorce.
 My firm also drafts prenups for couples entering marriage.

 Contact a knowledgeable South Jersey attorney with your property division concerns

-At Martone Law Group, LLC in Haddon Heights, I represent divorcing South Jersey clients in matters related to division of property and assets under New Jersey’s equitable distribution law.
+At The Law Offices of Kelli M. Martone in Haddon Heights, I represent divorcing South Jersey clients in matters related to division of property and assets under New Jersey’s equitable distribution law.
 To schedule a consultation, call my firm at 856-432-4587 or contact me online.